marmelab/react-admin/doc/3.9/Fields.md

 React-admin usually delegates the rendering of field components to material-ui components.
 Refer to the material-ui documentation to see the default styles for elements.

-You may want to customize the cell style inside a `DataGrid`.
+You may want to customize the cell style inside a `Datagrid`.
 You can use the `cellClassName` for that:

 {% raw %}
 ```jsx